monteslu/sitemill/README.md

 The `dist/` folder contains plain HTML, CSS, and JavaScript.
 Deploy it anywhere:

-- Netlify: Set build command to `npx tinyssg build` and publish directory to `dist`
+- Netlify: Set build command to `npx sitemill build` and publish directory to `dist`
 - Vercel: Same as Netlify
 - GitHub Pages: Push the `dist/` folder or use GitHub Actions
 - Any static host: Just upload the `dist/` folder